 State law requires the Board's cash to be managed by the New Mexico State Treasurer's Office.
 Accordingly, the investments of the Board consist of an interest in the investment pools managed by the New Mexico State Treasurer's Office.
+State law requires the New Mexico Department of Finance and Administration to complete the reconciliations of balances and accounts kept by the New Mexico State Treasurer's Office.
 The Board does not have a separate bank account.

-At June 30, 2010, the Board had the following in pooled cash (Agency Code 37900; Fund Code 84800):
+At June 30, 2012, the Board had the following in pooled cash (Agency Code 37900; Fund Code 84800):

-New Mexico State Treasurer's General Fund Investment Pool
+New Mexico State Treasurer's General Fund Investment Pool (SGFIP) \$271,653